Culinary Travel: Street Food

 What to eat at a local market

-Foreign markets are a similar concept to our farmer’s markets.
+Foreign markets are a similar concept to American farmer’s markets.
 Food growers from the region bring their harvest to a market and display their products for shoppers.
-Generally each vendor specializes in a particular type of food like fish, meats, vegetables, fruits, grains and spices.
+Generally each vendor specializes in fish, meats, vegetables, fruits, grains and spices.
 The food vendors selling at a market come in many different forms.
 They can include permanent structures, mobile push carts, food trucks, freestanding stoves, and hand carried pre-made foods.

 In regards to food safety and avoiding sickness, some of these choices are generally safer than others.
-Here is each vendor option and what to look for and what to avoid:
+Here is each vendor option with what to look for and what to avoid:

-Think of these as small versions of restaurants.
+Think of permanent structures as small versions of restaurants.
 These vendors typically source their supplies from the market and specialize in regional or specialized exotic cuisine.
 Look for the vendors with the most traffic, cleanest kitchens/cook space, freshest ingredients and overall cleanliness.
 Generally these structures are open, feel free to peek in and make sure everything meets your standards.

 Be careful of sauces!
 If a permanent structure has a seating area with sauces in bottles or a sauce stand, use with caution!
 Sauces are often left in direct sunlight without proper refrigeration and can become a bacteria breeding ground.

 Mobile carts can be large, small, attached to a car or scooter, or whatever means it takes to move the structure (trust us, you will be surprised how creative some vendors get!).

 Choose mobile carts with the most local traffic and the overall cleanest appearance.
 Ensure that meats, dairy, seafood and sauces are stored with proper refrigeration.
 Also look for clean cook and prep areas and make sure cook and fry oils are not cloudy or dark.